-Works are anticipated to start early 2023 with a construction period up to 12months.
+Works are anticipated to commence in November 2023 with a construction period of approximately 14 months.

 The general methodology for the Proposal works is likely to involve the following steps:

 - Establish environmental and traffic controls - Establish worker compound, storage and set down areas - Clearing of groundcover/ vegetation (as required) - Excavate trenches/wells - Stockpile excavated topsoil separately - Backfill using excavated soil and topsoil. - Restore disturbed areas - Remove environmental controls only once the site is stabilised